-4 1/2 stars...tati tones down the slapstick of his early shorts and his first film (jour de fete) to give us what Terry Palin called "humor that can be beautiful"...the joke shots and sound gags are often (tho not often enough, his masterworks were still ahead of him) so subtle that they often verge on poetically sublime...bonus, i'm moving to the Oregon Coast this year, and the shots of the ocean were a great touch,
+4 1/2 stars...tati tones down the slapstick of his early shorts and his first film (jour de fete) to give us what Terry Palin called "humor that can be beautiful"...the joke shots and sound gags are often so subtle that they often verge on poetically sublime...bonus, i'm moving to the Oregon Coast next year, and the shots of the ocean were a great touch,

 Mr. Hulot - played by Jacques Tati himself - makes everything more fun just by his life attitude.
 He founds himself in the middle of his own mess.
 This film proves, more than ever, that a comedy doesn't have to stupidity the viewers.
 PS.: Any Charlie Chaplin similarity is pure coincidence.

 Un petit chef-d'oeuvre d'humour et d'observation qui croque avec délice et délicatesse les us et coutumes de quelques aoûtiens typiques.
 Plusieurs scènes inoubliables et anthologiques : Hulot repeignant son bateau, la partie de tennis et celle de ping-pong, le jeu de cartes et ses conséquences, et bien sûr le feu d'artifice final.
 En prime, une superbe bande-son d'une qualité exceptionnelle... www.cinefiches.com

 I remember i used to go there every summer as a kid and stay at the hôtel de la plage.
 And every time my stepfather would tell me again the story "this is where Tati shot Monsieur Hulot !".
 Fine old school comedy with, as always with Tati, a remarkable sound editing.
 His trademark !